- Section 80G Deduction - Donations Eligible Under Section 80G

 Section 80C – Income Tax Deduction under Section 80C

-Tax exemptions under 80C are applicable only for individual taxpayers and Hindu Undivided Families.
+Deduction under section 80C of the income tax act are applicable only for individual taxpayers and Hindu Undivided Families.
 Corporate bodies, partnership firms, and other businesses are not eligible to avail of tax exemptions under Section 80C.

-In this guide, we have explained all the investment options available under 80C, along with their eligibility criteria.
+In this guide, we have explained all the investment options available under 80C deduction, along with their eligibility criteria.

-About Section 80C of the Income Tax Act
+What is Section 80C of the Income Tax Act?

 Eligibility of Section 80C of Income Tax Act

-Individuals and HUF can save their taxes by investing in different tax-saving options available under section 80C.
+Individuals and HUF can save their taxes by investing in different tax-saving options available under section 80C deduction list.
 This section also applies to both Indian residents and non-resident Indians.
-Companies, partnerships, and other corporate bodies are not eligible for the deduction.
+Companies, partnerships, and other corporate bodies are not eligible for 80C deduction.

 You can claim a maximum deduction of up to Rs.
 1.5 lakh from your total income under Section 80C.